*This post contains some affiliate links, of which Janine Ripper will receive a small commission if you sign-up to the service.

 Be it classic, minimalist, e-commerce, or multi-functional, I only recommend two marketplaces to purchase themes and plugins from:

-Up until a few months ago I only purchased themes and plugins from ThemeForest, and would have continued to if I hadn’t found the lovely theme I now use on this blog over on Creative Market.
+I used to only purchase themes and plugins from ThemeForest, and would have continued to if I hadn’t discovered Creative Market.

-Aside from purchasing the Oleander theme by Solo Pine for use on this very website, Creative Market offer a suite of other products, services and bonuses, including a weekly mail-out of downloadable freebies!
+Creative Market offer a diverse suite of products, services and bonuses, including a weekly mail-out of downloadable freebies!
 I mean, who doesn’t love quality FREEBIES!?

 I recommend these themes to many of clients, even helping them to customise them to their requirements.
 For my website, I’ve used the Oleander theme by Solo Pine (available for purchase over on Creative Market).
-I tell you, I’m in love with it.
-Like I mentioned before, I’ve used quite a few themes, and this one is my all time fave by far!
+I’m in love with it.
+This one is my all time fave by far!

-Recommended plugins change – they can clash with your theme, cause issues, bring down your entire site following an upgrade (argh!), but here are a few I’ve had long-term and wouldn’t live without.
+Recommended plugins change.
+Sometimes they are great and they suddenly they can clash with your theme, cause issues, and bring down your entire site.
+However, here are a few I’ve had long-term and wouldn’t live without.

 Yoast SEO is the most complete WordPress SEO plugin that exists today for WordPress.org users, incorporating everything from a snippet editor and real-time page analysis functionality that helps you optimize your pages content, images titles, meta descriptions and more to XML sitemaps, and loads of optimization options in between.